wacncontent/CustomizeTool/output/articles/redis-cache/cache-how-to-scale.md

 ### How can I tell when scaling is complete?

-In the Azure Portal you can see the scaling operation in progress.
+In the Azure portal you can see the scaling operation in progress.
 When scaling is complete, the status of the cache changes to **Running**.

 ### Why is this feature in preview?